shrayasr/zeromod.github.io/_posts/2020-05-01-NavController with Toolbar.md

 ## Documentation for toolbar

-To sync up with the toolbar and navigation component, from the official documentation
+To sync up the toolbar and navigation component, the official documentation suggests

 ``` kotlin
 val navController = findNavController(R.id.nav_host_fragment)